Admission Requirements

 • General Psychology course

-• Chemistry course beyond introductory chemistry
+• General Chemistry course

-• Personal or public Health course
+• Personal or Public Health course

-Preferred Courses:
+Preferred Prerequisite Courses:

 • Medical Terminology course